 - identify appropriate consultation bodies

-- Help in effective policy wording of draft polices and advice on conformity and “basic conditions” tests
+- advise on effective policy wording of draft polices and advice on conformity and basic conditions tests

-- Reduce uncertainty and risks of failure at examination and community referendum stage
+- reduce uncertainty and risks of delay or failure at the examination and referendum stages

 - NPG1: Useful Links and Resources

 - NPG2: Conformity Advice: Basic Condition and Strategic Policies